varkiwi/git3-contracts/docs/UpdateConcept.md

-We have a GitContractRegistry which stores function signatures and a contract address which has the function.
+We have a GitRepoContractRegistry which stores function signatures and a contract address which has the function.
 The registry contract is used by the Repository contracts to lookup the address of the contract to be executed.